 - Defines the problem or issue in the marketplace.
 This problem or issue should specifically relate to your firm’s growth targets for the year.
 (See #2 above.)

 - Discusses what, specifically, is complicating that issue for your clients right now.

-- Talks though a resolution(s) to the issue that:
+- Talks through a resolution(s) to the issue that:

 - Reinforces your firm’s POV